jkunze/n2t-eggnog/t/n2t/e/partners.rst

 and their use as persistent identifiers in the scholarly ecosystem.

-While not currently storing individual identifiers for them, N2T stores "NAAN" and "shoulder" (described in `Identifier Basics`_) forwarding records for over 600 different ARK providers, including
+While not currently storing individual identifiers for them, N2T stores forwarding records for "shoulders" (described in `Identifier Basics`_), as well as for "NAANs" on behalf of over 600 different ARK providers, including

 - Portico Digital Preservation Service
 - The National Library of France